Questions To Ask Before Getting Married

 45. Do you listen to your partner when he talks?

 46. When talking to your partner, do you feel pressured to always agree with them?

-47. Do you think you have any toxic habit when communicating with your partner?
-(Such us: interrupting, raising your voice, doing something else during crucial conversation).
+47. Do you think you have any toxic habits when communicating with your partner? (such as: interrupting, raising your voice, doing something else during crucial conversation).
 That would be a question your partner answers for you and vice versa.

 Friends, Family and Lifestyle

 You know the truth… You don’t marry the person, but his all family.